infusion/node-dhcp/README.md

 Another problem I had was, I wanted to query DHCP servers without actually change the local configuration.

 These problems were the trigger to start reading the RFC's and the protocol is really not that complicated.
 As such, this project was born.

+Remark: By nature, network services are quite complex, so please test, test, test!

 Usage